CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 Speech Intelligibility prediction is an established area of research and many different algorithms have been developed.
 In contrast, metrics for lyrics are very rare (e.g. singing adapted STOI [3]).
-Consequently, there are many techniques from speech intelligibility prediction that could be adapted to the challenge of lyric intelligibility prediction for the first time.
+Consequently, there are many techniques from speech that could be adapted to music to create novel research.
-For instance, foundation models have made blind (non-intrusive) speech intelligibility metrics much more accurate.
+For instance, foundation models have made blind (non-intrusive) speech intelligibility metrics much more accurate, can they be adapted for music?
-But speech metrics are unreliable for music, because spoken and sung language and intonation are different.
+Current speech metrics are unreliable for music, because spoken and sung language and intonation are different.
 Also, sung speech is typically embedded in a music accompaniment which has different characteristics than the independent noise background that spoken speech metrics try to account for.
 These will pose interesting problems for challenge entrants to overcome.

 ## What will be provided?

-* A novel dataset of song excerpts paired with lyric intelligibility scores from listener tests.
+* A novel dataset of song excerpts paired with lyric intelligibility scores from listening tests.
 * Software and baseline system.
-* A leaderboard Eval.AI to allow entrants to track progress.
+* A leaderboard via Eval.AI to allow entrants to track progress.

-Some song excerpts will be provided as-is and others will have been passed through a hearing loss simulator to mimic listeners with hearing loss but not wearing hearing aids.
-Entrants can treat the all the audios as-is, no knowledge of hearing loss modelling is needed to take part in the challenge.
+Some song excerpts will be passed through a hearing loss simulator.
+But entrants can accepted the audio as-is, and no knowledge of hearing loss modelling is needed to take part in the challenge.

 ## ICASSP